JKolios/things_reddit_says/README.md

 Native CSS3 Animations.
 Live data updates through [socket.io](http://socket.io/) and [gevent-socketio](https://gevent-socketio.readthedocs.org/en/latest/).
 Easy access to the Reddit API provided by [PRAW](https://praw.readthedocs.org/).

-Tou can see it in action on [http://jsone.pythonanywhere.com/](http://jsone.pythonanywhere.com/).
+You can see it in action on [http://jsone.pythonanywhere.com/](http://jsone.pythonanywhere.com/).
 If it has not crashed yet, that is.